mattkope/cs504_team3/readme.md

 ## Brief Descriptions of Folders

 - Aporiori:
-    - Azure Databricks Notebook that utilizes the FPGrowth algorithm to do market basket analysis.
+    - Azure Databricks Notebook that utilizes the FPGrowth algorithm to do Market Basket Analysis.
     - Loads in data using Kaggle API and not kagglehub.
 - main:
     - Presents how the data was cleaned in cleaned.ipynd.